- Code COMP1720

-- Design, construct and debug small to medium-sized computer programs in a high-level programming language for New Media art.
+- Design and construct computer programs in a programming language for interactive art.

-- Be able to conceptualise, plan and execute an original and creative work of New Media art.
+- Create an original and creative work of interactive art.

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

-Workload12 two-hour lectures, 12 one hour lectures and ten two-hour laboratory sessions.
-Naturally a considerable amount of self study making a total of about 130 hours for the whole course
+12 two-hour lectures, 12 one hour lectures and ten two-hour laboratory sessions.
+Naturally a considerable amount of self study making a total of about 130 hours for the whole course.

 Requisite and Incompatibility